Mullah Omar: Suspected activities

 Some believed that Omar hid in the mountains of southern Afghanistan for over a year before he fled to neighboring Pakistan in late 2002.
 He continued to receive the allegiance of prominent pro-Taliban military leaders in the region, including Jalaluddin Haqqani.
 According to sources, he lived somewhere in Karachi for a time, where he worked as a potato trader to escape detection; a city where he had lived in already and visited for many years before the group's emergence in the 1990s.
 The United States offered a reward of US$10 million for information leading to his capture.

 In April 2004, Omar was interviewed via phone by Pakistani journalist Mohammed Shehzad.
 During the interview, Omar claimed that Osama bin Laden was alive and well, and that his last contact with Bin Laden was months before the interview.
 Omar declared that the Taliban were "hunting Americans like pigs".

 In the years following the allied invasion, numerous statements were released that were identified as coming from Omar.
-In June 2006, a statement regarding the death of Abu Musab al-Zarqawi in Iraq was released by Omar and in it, he hailed al-Zarqawi as a martyr and he also claimed that the resistance movements in Afghanistan and Iraq "will not be weakened".
-Then, in December 2006, Omar reportedly issued a statement expressing confidence that foreign forces will be driven out of Afghanistan.
+In June 2006, a statement regarding the death of Abu Musab al-Zarqawi in Iraq was released by Omar and in it, he hailed al-Zarqawi as a martyr and claimed the resistance movements in Afghanistan and Iraq "will not be weakened".
+In December 2006, Omar reportedly issued a statement expressing confidence that foreign forces will be driven out of Afghanistan.

 In January 2007, it was reported that Omar made his "first exchange with a journalist since he went into hiding" in 2001 with Muhammad Hanif via email and courier.
 In it he promised "more Afghan War", and he also said that the more than one hundred suicide bomb attacks which occurred in Afghanistan in the last year had been carried out by bombers who acted on religious orders which they received from the Taliban – "the mujahedeen do not take any action without a fatwa."
 In April 2007, Omar issued another statement through an intermediary in which he encouraged more suicide attacks.